xsscx/srd/README.md

-# Apple Security Research Device (SRD) Repo by SRD0009
+# Welcome to a Hoyt's SRD Repo for the apple Security Research Device.
+(SRD) Repo by SRD0009

 --------------------------------------------------
 Last Updated: FRI AUG 13 2021 0000Z

 Welcome
 -----
-Welcome to a Hoyt's SRD Repo for the apple Security Research Device.
+Welcome to a Hoyt's SRD Repo for the Apple Security Research Device.

 The Target iOS ranges are 14Beta -> 15Beta.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.